etternagame/etterna/README.md

 ### Windows and macOS

 Head to the [Github Releases](https://github.com/etternagame/etterna/releases) page, and download the relevant file for your operating system.
 For Windows, run the installer, and you should be ready to go.
-For macOS, mount the DMG and copy the Etterna to a location of your choice.
+For macOS, mount the DMG and copy the Etterna folder to a location of your choice.
 Run the executable, and you are ready to go.

 ### macOS